-5.3.3.1 Overview
+5.3.4.1 Overview

 Besides GRF and MRF registers that are directly indicated by unique register file coding, all other registers belong to the general Architecture Register File (ARF).
 Encoding of architecture register types are based on the MSBs of the register number field, RegNum, in the instruction word.
 RegNum field has 8 bits.
 The 4 MSBs, RegNum[7:4], represent the architecture register type.
-This is summarized in Table 5-5.